miking-lang/miking/README.md

     cd stdlib; export MCORE_STDLIB=`pwd`; cd ..;

-To install the interpreter along with the standard library for the current user, issue:
+To install the executables along with the standard library for the current user, issue:

 ```
 make install
 ```

-This will install the interpreter to `$HOME/.local/bin` and the standard library to `$HOME/.local/lib/mcore/stdlib`, according to the [systemd file system hierarchy overview](https://www.freedesktop.org/software/systemd/man/file-hierarchy.html).
+This will install the binaries to `$HOME/.local/bin` and the standard library to `$HOME/.local/lib/mcore/stdlib`, according to the [systemd file system hierarchy overview](https://www.freedesktop.org/software/systemd/man/file-hierarchy.html).
+If `MCORE_STDLIB` is unset, Miking will look in this installation folder as its default library location.

+### The REPL
-The Miking boot interpreter also features a simple REPL.
-The REPL allows interactively executing fragments of MCore code.
+The Miking bootstrap interpreter features a simple REPL, which lets you interactively execute fragments of MCore code.
 Both toplevel definitions and expressions can be evaluated.

 To start the REPL (assuming that the interpreter is installed in the path), run